AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script showing current directory content with user id
+Script that creates a directory in tmp